ersJava/stwitter/README.md

 ## How It Works

-A social media service for a company intranet for users to post and make comments on other posts.
+A social media service for a company intranet for users to create post and make comments on other posts.

 Please see YAML for API documentation.